ansible-collections/ibm_zos_core/docs/source/filters/generate_data_set_name.rst

 value
-  High level qualifier.
+  High level qualifier to be used in the data set names.

   | **required**: True
   | **type**: str

 middle_level_qualifier
-  Possible valid middle level qualifier.
+  Middle level qualifier to be used in the data set names.

   | **required**: False
   | **type**: str

 last_level_qualifier
-  Possible valid last level qualifier.
+  Low level qualifier to be used in the data set names.

   | **required**: False
   | **type**: str

 num_names
-  Number of data set names that you require to generate.
+  Number of data set names to be generated.

   | **required**: False
   | **type**: int